mainmatter/mainmatter.com/src/posts/2024-07-09-the-embroider-initiative-becomes-the-ember-initiative.md

   reach our goals, which have real value for everyone in the ecosystem.
 That’s why we’re proposing to turn the Embroider initiative into a permanent effort – the <strong>Ember Initiative</strong>.</p>"
-image: "/assets/images/posts/2024-06-21-shipping-is-a-state-of-mind/header.jpg"
+image: "/assets/images/ember/ember-consulting.jpeg"
-imageAlt:
+imageAlt: "A group of hamsters"
-  "Close-up photo of a green rope on a sailboat, with blurred figures in the background and a sail catching the wind against a clear blue sky."
 ---

 ## What is the Ember Initiative about?